kinekt2000/L-lang-parser/README.md

           -h,    --help                 Display info about program.
           -o[=], --output[=]            Output file.
 If not specified, printed into stdout.
         Arguments:
           input_file                    Required.
-File with L lang source to be compiled.
+File with L lang source to be translated.
 ```